josephernest/void/README.md

 FAQ
 ----

+#### Question: How to display a menu name that is different from the page TITLE?

+This version now sports the ALIAS directive which can be used in pages where a different language / name is different from the page TITLE.

 #### Question: How to add automatic code highlighting in articles / pages?

 Use the library `highlight.js` by adding these three lines in the `<header>` part of `index.php`: